-Foundation for Trauma-Informed Practice: Working with Aboriginal and Torres Strait Islander Peoples
+Trauma-Informed Care and Practice: Working with Aboriginal and Torres Strait Islander Peoples

-By attending this one day professional development training participants will have better knowledge and understanding of the types and effects of trauma within Aboriginal and Torres Strait Islander communities and its intergenerational and collective impacts.
-This culturally sensitive training has been successfully delivered in diverse contexts and communities.
+By attending this one-day professional development training, participants will have better knowledge and understanding of the types and effects of trauma within Aboriginal and Torres Strait Islander communities and its intergenerational and collective impacts.
+This culturally sensitive training, informed by current research, has been successfully delivered in diverse contexts and communities.

 - Define trauma and recognise the long-term effects of individual and collective trauma within Aboriginal and Torres Strait Islander communities including its intergenerational impacts